section-engineering-education/engineering-education/content/articles/exceptions-and-error/index.md

 ### Keyboard interrupt error
 The keyboard interrupt error is raised when a user hits the hot-key “ctrl-c of ctrl-z”.
 This error is raised no matter how much the user wants to avoid it and at any program execution stage.
 We will cover how to handle this error in a subsequent section.

-### Python Exceptions
+### Python exceptions
 The exception error is the branch with the most errors you will encounter more often as a programmer while working with Python.
-This branch is subdivided into: attribute error, EOR error, name error, lookup error, OS error,  type-error, and value.
+This branch is subdivided into attribute error, EOR error, name error, lookup error, OS error,  type-error, and value.

 Here, we will look at attribute error, name error, type-error, arithmetic error, and its branches, and then lookup error and its branches (index error and key error).

 ![The Exception branch](/education-engineering/exceptions-and-error/except.png)
 The image above shows the exception branch in Python.

-#### The Attribute error
+#### The attribute error
 This error is raised when you call an attribute that a particular object or data type does not support.
 For example, if you call the  `key()` method on a list, it will raise an attribute error because the list does not support the  `key()` method; instead, it is a dictionary method that returns the keys of the specified dictionary.

 So whenever you get an attribute error, it shows that you are using the wrong attribute on a particle data type or object.

-#### The Name error
+#### The name error
 Name error is raised when a wrong variable name is called.
 For instance,  if the name called has not been declared or when a wrong function name is called.

 This means that a variable or function can only be called or used after being created.
 This error can also be raised when you define a variable in a local scope and try to access it in the global scope.